 - Hotels where Billie Holiday stayed and was arrested;

 - Legendary club where jazz and blues greats performed on the inside and tap dancers improvised on the outside;

 - Jazz club that paid homage to postal workers and the U.S. Postal Service; and

 - Dive bar that was the setting for the Broadway play “Lady Day at Emerson’s Bar and Grill.”

-Green Book Walking Tour: Broad Street Edition is led by All That Philly Jazz Director Faye Anderson, a storyteller who is passionate about uncovering hidden places and untold stories.
+The Green Book Walking Tour is led by All That Philly Jazz Director Faye Anderson, a storyteller who is passionate about uncovering hidden and forgotten stories.

 The Green Book walking tour is on pause during the coronavirus pandemic.
 To schedule a group tour or Mapping the Green Book in Philadelphia presentation, contact Faye at firstname.lastname@example.org.